 I learned about no churn ice creams from Beth and Madison during Ice Cream Sundae Week earlier this summer, and it’s BRILLIANT, so I had to try my hand at it before it got too cold for me to truly enjoy all the ice cream goodness.

 This recipe requires little hands on time.
 It freezes up well.
 You can add whatever ingredients you’d like.
 And the final result is dreamy!

-As you beat the cream with your stand or hand mixers, watch the consistency of it.
+As you whip the cream with your stand or hand mixer, watch the consistency of it.

 When you’ve reached the soft peak stage, the cream will gently fold over itself as you lift the beaters up.
-When you’ve reached the stiff peak stage, they will stand on their own as you lift the beaters up.
+When you’ve reached the stiff peak stage, the cream will stand on its own as you lift the beaters up.